GherardoFiori/Thesis-WEB/README.md

 > Detecting browser extension threats with machine learning and intelligent analysis.

+> ⚠️ This tool is not as accurate as I want it to be, Please use with caution as I improve the dataset of the model for improved accuracy ⚠️

 > Try it out at https://www.exterminai.com/

 ## 🚀 Project Overview